halyusa16/mysql-employee-analysis/README.md

 ## 📌 Project Overview
-This project is a **SQL-based portfolio** demonstrating **basic querying, table joins, aggregations, subqueries, and advanced SQL operations**.
+This project focuses on analyzing employee data through querying, performing table joins to connect related information, aggregating salary statistics, and using subqueries to extract meaningful insights.

 The dataset contain tables of employee details, salary information, and department assignments.

 ## 📂 Database Schema